ant-media/LiveVideoBroadcaster/README.md

 First of all, a live stream should be sent to a media server that can distributes the live stream to subscribers in real time so a media server should be running in somewhere like Amazon AWS, Google Cloud, IBM Bluemix or in any other infrastructure.
 You may even use your own local computer to first test the app.

-Anyway, there are media servers you can purchase licence, fortunately you do not need to pay anything and you can download Red5+ Media Server  at antmedia.io Red5+ Media Server can distribute live stream in RTMP, RTSP and HLS formats.
+Anyway, there are media servers you can purchase licence, fortunately you do not need to pay anything and you can download Ant Media Server Community Edition at antmedia.io.
+Ant Media Server can distribute live stream in RTMP, RTSP and HLS formats.
 Moreover, it records live streams in MP4 format.
 It means your live streams and recorded streams can play in both all mobile and desktop browsers.

-After you download Red5+ Media Server, extract it and run the red5.sh (red5.bat on Windows) file in your computer.
+After you download Ant Media Server, extract it and run the start.sh (start.bat on Windows) file in your computer.
 ```
-./red5.sh
+./start.sh
 ```
-When you run this command, Red5+ Media Server starts with printing some logs.
+When you run this command, Ant Media Server starts with printing some logs.
 At this stage, please learn your computer IP address and save it somewhere.
 We will use this address later.

 ### Step 2: Broadcast Live Stream from Your Mobile Device